-In order to ensure that tap water is safe to drink, the United States Environmental Protection Agency (USEPA) and California Department of Public Health (CDPH) prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
-CDPH regulations also establish limits for contaminants in bottled water that provide the same protection for public health.
+In order to ensure that tap water is safe to drink, the United States Environmental Protection Agency (USEPA) and State Water Resources Control Board, Division of Drinking Water (DDW) prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
+DDW regulations also establish limits for contaminants in bottled water that provide the same protection for public health.

-Drinking water standards established by USEPA and CDPH set limits for substances that may affect consumer health or aesthetic qualities of drinking water.
+Drinking water standards established by USEPA and DDW set limits for substances that may affect consumer health or aesthetic qualities of drinking water.
 The chart in this report shows the following types of water quality standards:

-Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
+- Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
 Primary MCLs are set as close to the PHGs (or MCLGs) as is economically and technologically feasible.
-Secondary MCLs are set to protect the odor, taste, and appearance of drinking water.
-Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant allowed in drinking water.
+Secondary MCLs are set to protect the odor, taste, and appearance of drinking water. - Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

-- Primary Drinking Water Standard: MCLs and MRDLs for contaminants that affect health along with their monitoring and reporting requirements and water treatment requirements. - Regulatory Action Level (AL): The concentration of a contaminant, which if exceeded, triggers treatment or other requirements that a water system must follow. - Treatment Technique: A required process intended to reduce the level of a contaminant in drinking water. - Notification Level (NL): An advisory level which, if exceeded, requires the drinking water system to notify the governing body of the local agency in which users of the drinking water reside (i.e. city council, board of directors, and county board of supervisors).
+- Primary Drinking Water Standard: MCLs and MRDLs for contaminants that affect health along with their monitoring and reporting requirements and water treatment requirements. - Regulatory Action Level (AL): The concentration of a contaminant, which if exceeded, triggers treatment or other requirements that a water system must follow. - Notification Level (NL): An advisory level which, if exceeded, requires the drinking water system to notify the governing body of the local agency in which users of the drinking water reside (i.e. city council, board of directors, and county board of supervisors).